 Tasmania is my gorgeous island home and I am so sad to be missing a summer in the Apple Isle.
 From the rapidly changing capital city of Hobart, to the crystal clear waters of the East Coast, all the way to the peaks of the many National Parks.
-With a population of only 500,000 and 20% of the land being World Heritage wilderness area, it really feels like you have Tasmania to yourself.
+With a population of only 500,000 and 20% of the land being World Heritage wilderness area, it really feels like you have the beauty of Tasmania all to yourself.

 1. Hike to Wineglass Bay